 To the extent the amount of energy Exelon generates differs from the amount of energy it has contracted to sell, Exelon has price risk from commodity price movements.
-Commodity price risk is associated with price movements resulting from changes in supply and demand, fuel costs, market liquidity, weather, governmental regulatory and environmental policies, and other factors.
+Commodity price risk is associated with price movements resulting from changes in supply and demand, fuel costs, market liquidity, weather conditions, governmental regulatory and environmental policies, and other factors.
 Exelon seeks to mitigate its commodity price risk through the purchase and sale of electric capacity, energy and fossil fuels including oil, natural gas, coal and emission allowances.
 Within Exelon, Generation has the most exposure to commodity price risk.
 PECO has transferred substantially all of its near term electricity commodity price risk to Generation through a purchase power agreement (PPA) that expires at the end of 2010.
 PECO's commodity price risk following the expiration of its generation rate caps and the PPA is addressed by its PAPUC-approved Default Service Program (DSP Program), which allows for full cost recovery and has a 29-month term that expires on May 31, 2013.
 As a mechanism to reduce commodity price risk relating to natural gas, PECO has implemented a natural gas procurement policy that is designed to achieve a reasonable balance of long-term and short-term gas purchases under different pricing approaches in order to achieve system supply reliability at the least cost.
+PECO's actual costs of natural gas are recovered from customers through the PAPUC's purchased gas cost clause, which allows PECO to adjust rates quarterly to reflect realized natural gas prices.
 ComEd has transferred most of its near term commodity price risk to generating companies through the ICC approved procurement processes and a significant portion of its longer term commodity price risk to Generation through the five-year financial swap contract that expires on May 31, 2013.
 The Illinois Settlement Legislation provides for the pass-through of procurement costs by ComEd to its customers.

-Generation's energy contracts are accounted for under SFAS No. 133.
-Economic hedges may qualify for the normal purchases and normal sales exception to SFAS No. 133 which is discussed in Critical Accounting Policies and Estimates.
+Generation's energy contracts are accounted for under the derivative accounting guidance.
+Economic hedges may qualify for the normal purchases and normal sales exception which is discussed in Generation's 2008 Annual Report on Form 10-K, Critical Accounting Policies and Estimates.
 Economic hedges that do not qualify for the normal purchases and normal sales exception are recorded as assets or liabilities on the balance sheet at fair value.
 Changes in the derivatives recorded at fair value are recognized in results of operations unless specific hedge accounting criteria are met and the derivatives are designated as cash-flow hedges, in which case changes in fair value are recorded in other comprehensive income (OCI), and gains and losses are recognized in results of operations when the underlying transaction occurs.
-Changes in the fair value of derivative contracts that do not meet the hedge criteria under SFAS No. 133 or are not designated as such are recognized in current results of operations.
+Changes in the fair value of derivative contracts that do not meet the hedge criteria or are not designated as such are recognized in current results of operations.